Battle of Sinop: Battle

 Three Russian second-rate ships of the line (84 cannons each) led by Admiral Nakhimov arrived at Sinop on 23 November to discover the Turkish fleet in the harbor under the defence of the on-shore fortifications strengthened by cannons.
 Six Russian warships from Sevastopol under command of Vice Admiral Fyodor Novosilsky (including three 120-cannon first-rate ships of the line) joined Nakhimov on 28 November.

-Admiral Nakhimov decided with his officers that they would attack the Ottoman fleet sheltered at Sinop.
-Strengthened by the squadron of Vice Adm.
-Novosilsky, Nakhimov consolidated over 700 cannon in six ships of the line, two frigates and three armed steamers.
+Admiral Nakhimov, was under orders from Alexander Sergeyevich Menshikov to destroy any Turkish ships carrying supplies to the Caucasus.
+His squadron included six modern battleships, two frigates, and three streamers, with the heavier Paixhans guns armed with explosive shells, their first use in a sea battle.

 The Ottoman forces included seven frigates, three corvettes and two armed steamers.
 The Russians planned to deploy their ships in two columns that would advance to within close range of the enemy vessels before dropping anchor and opening fire.
 Under Nakhimov's command, the 84-gun ship Imperatritsa Maria was the first to engage when she fired on the 44-gun Ottoman flagship Auni Allah.

 On 30 November the Russian squadron entered the harbor from the northwest in a triangular formation.
 Nakhimov maneuvered his fleet so that the Ottoman vessels were between the Russian ships and Sinop's harbor defenses, shielding his own force and exposing the Ottomans to potential friendly fire.
 Nakhimov spaced his battleships evenly in two lines, covering the entire harbor with interlocking fields of fire.
 Russian gunners began to score hits on all the Ottoman targets.
 The projectile shells fired for the first time from Russian guns immediately set the wooden Ottoman ships on fire.
 Panic-stricken sailors found firefighting efforts difficult amidst continued fire and almost constant shrapnel.
 After about 30 minutes of combat the Ottoman flag frigate Auni Allah was shot full of holes and ran aground when her anchor cable was cut.
 Imperatritsa Maria then attacked and disabled the 44-gun frigate Fazli Allah, which caught fire.
 Meanwhile, the other Russian ships damaged the Nizamie and Damiad.
 The Ottoman corvette Guli Sephid and frigate Navek Bakhri exploded.

 Only one Ottoman vessel, the 12-gun paddle frigate Taif, managed to escape the battle while all the others were either sunk or purposely run ashore to prevent sinking.
 She fled to Istanbul and arrived on 2 December, informing the Ottoman government and Admiral Stratford of the Royal Navy of the defeat at Sinop.
 Once the enemy fleet was destroyed the Russians engaged Ottoman shore batteries and destroyed them.
 During the fighting 37 Russians were killed and 229 were wounded, at least three of the ships of the line were damaged.

-Ottoman forces lost about 3,000 men killed, 150 were taken prisoner and their leader Osman Pasha was captured.
+Ottoman casualties included 2700 sailors killed of the 4200 present, while Sinope endured six days of bombardment.